 Raised center aisle or Monitor horse barns are ideal for animal confinement.
-Proper horse barn design allows hay to be stored in the loft and pushed down into the stalls from above.
-Our horse barn kits with loft using Raised Center Aisle provides this option.
+Proper design allows hay to be stored in the loft and pushed down into the stalls from above.
+Our barns with loft using Raised Center Aisle provides this option.

 Ventilation is one of the most important aspects of designing a horse barn to remove condensation build up and smell due to urination and breathing.

 Many times simply perforating the sidewall soffit isn't sufficient ventilation.
 Cupolas and powered gable vents are used when a large number of horses are in a horse barn.
 Cupolas remove condensation too.

 We offer instant online prices for horse barns, riding arenas, and other types of farm buildings.
 Please contact us if you need help customizing anything.

-There are many factors to consider when designing a horse barn.
+There are many factors to consider when designing for animal confinement.
 We recommend that your barn be oriented so prevailing breezes run the length of the barn.
 Opening sliding & dutch doors will keep things cool and fresh for your horses.

 Storing hay in the barn is convenient but can lead to breathing problems without sufficient air flow.
 Hay storage up top is ideal for this reason, as well as the convenience of easily dropping hay down into the stalls.